directvt/vtm/doc/architecture.md

 ## ANSI/VT mode

-In ANSI/VT mode, the client side parses input from standard sources, and forwards it through appropriate channels to the server side using the binary DirectVT protocol.
-The binary render received for output from the server side is converted by the client side into a format suitable for the text console being used.

 ### Input

-vtm expects input on multiple standard sources.
+In ANSI/VT mode, the client side parses input from multiple standard sources, and forwards it through appropriate channels to the server side using the DirectVT protocol.
 The set of input sources varies by platform.

-#### Unix
+#### Unix-like platform input sources

 - STDIN
     - Bracketed paste marks `\x1b[200~`/`\x1b[201~` are treated as the boundaries of a binary immutable block pasted from the clipboard.
 This immutable block is handled independently of keyboard input.